gleannyc/documentation/docs/docs/database-connections/snowflake.md

 ## Create a snowflake user

-You can run the following script, make sure you fill out your database name, warehouse and a password in the script:
+You can run the following script.
+Make sure you fill out your database name, warehouse and a password in the script:

   ```sql
   use role ACCOUNTADMIN;